 …

-SCA and Related Party Bond and Preferred Stock Investments – SCA and related party bond and preferred stock investments are comprised of two types of transactions (each, as defined in this Part) (1) SCA and related party bond and SCA and related party preferred stock investments that have direct or indirect credit risk exposure to the SCA or related party, whether as issuer or otherwise, which are not filing exempt; and (2) SCA and related party investments that do not have any direct or indirect credit risk exposure to the SCA or related party, whether as issuer or otherwise, and which are filing exempt.
+SCA and Related Party Bond and Preferred Stock Investments – SCA and related party bond and preferred stock investments are comprised of two types of transactions: (1) SCA and related party bond and SCA and related party preferred stock investments (each, as defined in this Part) that have direct or indirect credit risk exposure to the SCA or related party, whether as issuer or otherwise, which are not filing exempt; and (2) SCA and related party investments that do not have any direct or indirect credit risk exposure to the SCA or related party, whether as issuer or otherwise, which are filing exempt.
 Transactions under (1) are transactions between insurance company affiliatesSCA’s (as defined in SSAP No. 97—Investments in Subsidiary, Controlled and Affiliated Entities) (called or other related parties) (as defined in SSAP No. 25—Affiliates and Other Related Parties) that are subject to special regulatory considerations identified in SSAP No. 25—Affiliates and Other Related Parties.
 This Manual specifies that such SCA and related party bond and preferred stock investments transactions are not subject toeligible for filing exemption and can only be assigned an NAIC Designation if the SVO has first concluded that the transaction is like those the SVO typically assesses for credit risk.
 See the SCA and Related Party section in this Part for further information about how the SVO determines whether an SCA and Related Party investment will be assigned an NAIC Designation and how a state insurance regulator can require an insurance company to file an otherwise filing exempt structure containing an SCA or related party with the SVO.

 Subsidiary, Controlled and Affiliated (SCA) and Related Party Debt Bond or Preferred Stock Investments